CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 To do this, you will need to install [me_cleaner](https://github.com/corna/me_cleaner), acquire a copy of your ME firmware, and modify it to disable the features you want to disable.
 This is a very complicated process, and you should only do it if you know what you are doing.

 Once you have modified the firmware, you will need to flash it back using an SPI programmer. `me_cleaner` does not disable the Intel ME entirely, but effectively nullifies it after the system has booted.
-This means that it is still possible for the Intel ME to be used to spy on you before the system has booted.

 You'll have to use a CPU architecture such as the RISC-V if you want to be sure that your CPU is safe.
-Fortunately, Linux is widely supported on RISC-V (and is just about the only OS that supports it), so installation of some distros is possible.
+Fortunately, Linux is well supported on RISC-V (and is just about the only OS that supports it), so installation of some distros is possible.

 # Payment Systems